-One of the caretaking staff carry out termly inspection checks of play equipment and play surfaces and a record of these inspections are kept in the school office, they inform the Site Manager or Headteacher of any hazards or problems.
+The caretaker carries out termly inspection checks of play equipment and play surfaces and a record of these inspections are kept in the school office, they inform the Site Manager or Headteacher of any hazards or problems.
 Each member of staff using the playground should make a visual check of all playground equipment.